- June 9, 2014

 p.s.
 Oh and if Sara Franklin’s beautiful artwork speaks to you too?
 Get on her monthly mailing list of new images here.

 p.p.s.
 Like what you see here?
-Head on up to that pink bar to sign up pronto and I’ll deliver my weekly insights directly to your in-box.
+Head on up to that orange bar to sign up pronto and I’ll deliver my weekly insights directly to your in-box.